A History of Badminton

 - Mitsubishi-Motors, importers of Mitsubishi vehicles to the United Kingdom and based in Cirencester, took over the sponsorship in 1992, initially for three years.
-The three year contract is worth well over £1 million and the riders compete for the silver Mitsubishi Motors Trophy designed and produced by the Wiltshire-based sculptress, Judy Boyt.
+Riders compete for the silver Mitsubishi Motors Trophy designed and produced by the Wiltshire-based sculptress, Judy Boyt.
 Mitsubishi Motors were awarded the Animal Health Trust Eventing Award for their contribution to Badminton and the sport in 2011.

 - Bad weather has forced the cancellation of the Trials on four occasions – in 1966, 1975, 1987 and 2012.
 The terrible weather of 1962/63 which continued into the spring, forced Badminton to down-grade to a one day event.
 Foot and Mouth disease caused the cancellation of the 2001 Event.

 - Mark Todd (New Zealand), on Bertie Blunt, rode two-thirds of the 1995 cross-country course with only one stirrup.The horse was unfortunately eliminated at the final Horse Inspection the following day.
 The following year, the partnership won the Mitsubishi Motors Badminton title.